xinsui77/foraging_decision_making/fmri_preproc_analysis/foraging_fmri_guide.md

 - use `docker stats` at any time to monitor CPU and RAM usage

-# Preprocessing Using fMRIPrep
+# Preprocessing using fMRIPrep
 - Run:
 ```
 time fmriprep-docker /Users/mobbslab/Documents/xin/foraging_fmri_?????? /Users/mobbslab/Documents/xin/foraging_fmri_??????/derivatives participant --nthreads 4 --fs-license-file /Users/mobbslab/Documents/license.txt --fs-no-reconall ; afplay /System/Library/Sounds/Blow.aiff -v 100 |& tee -a foraging_??????_local2threads_CMDoutput.txt
 ```
-- breakdowns:
+- Breakdown of the command:
 ```
-time  #to timestamp the process
+time  #to timestamp the process#

-fmriprep-docker  #main function
+fmriprep-docker  #main function#

-/Users/mobbslab/Documents/xin/foraging_fmri_??????  #first argument: bids_dir, i.e. the root folder of a BIDS valid dataset (sub-XXXXX folders should be found at the top level in this folder)
+/Users/mobbslab/Documents/xin/foraging_fmri_??????  #first argument: bids_dir, i.e. the root folder of a BIDS valid dataset (sub-XXXXX folders should be found at the top level in this folder)#

-/Users/mobbslab/Documents/xin/foraging_fmri_??????/derivatives  #second argument: output_dir. i.e. the output path for the outcomes of preprocessing and visual reports
+/Users/mobbslab/Documents/xin/foraging_fmri_??????/derivatives  #second argument: output_dir. i.e. the output path for the outcomes of preprocessing and visual reports#

-participant  #third argument: analysis_level, i.e. the processing stage to be run, only “participant” in the case of FMRIPREP (see BIDS-Apps specification)
+participant  #third argument: analysis_level, i.e. the processing stage to be run, only “participant” in the case of FMRIPREP (see BIDS-Apps specification)#

---nthreads 4  #flag to limit the maximum number of threads across ALL processes. based on testing results 4 appears to be the optimal on mobbsimaging computer
+--nthreads 4  #flag to limit the maximum number of threads across ALL processes. based on testing results 4 appears to be the optimal on mobbsimaging computer#

---fs-license-file /Users/mobbslab/Documents/license.txt  #flag to indicate the path to freesurfer license file
+--fs-license-file /Users/mobbslab/Documents/license.txt  #flag to indicate the path to freesurfer license file#

---fs-no-reconall  #flag to turn off fressurfer surface reconstruction (takes too long)
+--fs-no-reconall  #flag to turn off fressurfer surface reconstruction (takes too long)#

-; afplay /System/Library/Sounds/Blow.aiff -v 100  #plays notification tone when completed
+; afplay /System/Library/Sounds/Blow.aiff -v 100  #plays notification tone when completed#

-|& tee -a foraging_??????_CMDoutput.txt  #saves the command line outputs into a .txt file in /Users/mobbslab/
+|& tee -a foraging_??????_CMDoutput.txt  #saves the command line outputs into a .txt file in /Users/mobbslab/#
 ```

-- to monitor and save docker stats on CPU and RAM usage, run:
+- To monitor and save docker stats on CPU and RAM usage, run:
 ```
 docker stats |& tee -a foraging_??????_dockerstats.txt
 ```